Bursa, Turkey: What to pack, what to wear, and when to go [2023]

 Travel pillow

-Mosques often require certain dress, so if you are going to see the beautiful Yeşil Camii, take the following:
+Mosques often require certain dress, so if you intend to check out the majestic Yeşil Camii, take the following:

-Note that there may be restrictions on who is allowed to enter the building; you should check with the Bursa tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Bursa tourism authority.

 Socks